vorozhko/Leaderboard-MVC-api/README.md

-# Leaderboard API
+# Leaderboard - solving Top K Problem with Python

-This project is a Model-View-Controller (MVC) API for managing a leaderboard.
-It is built using FastAPI and SQLModel, providing endpoints to create, update, and retrieve leaderboard scores along with rank.
+This project is a solution to the Leaderboard task from System Design Interview book.
+It is built using **FastAPI, SQLModel and Valkey**.

 ## Features